codebyTarun08/codebyTarun08/README.md

 # 💫 About Me:
 Hi my name is Tarun kumar.
-I am a third-year student pursuing a B.Tech degree in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning from Abdul Kalam Technical University, Lucknow.<br>I am passionate about exploring new technologies and learning new skills that can help me grow as a professional. <br>I am always looking for opportunities to apply my skills to real-world problems.
+I am a 4th year student pursuing a B.Tech degree in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning from Abdul Kalam Technical University, Lucknow.<br>I am passionate about exploring new technologies and learning new skills that can help me grow as a professional. <br>I am always looking for opportunities to apply my skills to real-world problems.

 ## 🌐 Socials: